nihasid/CurrencyConverter/README.md

 #  Currency Converter
 This is a simple currency converter application implemented in PHP 8.
 It accepts a monetary value in a certain currency and outputs the converted values in various world currencies.
-The exchange rates and currencies are provided by a data source.
+This conversion is to be based on the exchange rates that are made available through a data source.

 ### Project Setup
 Clone the repository to your local machine.